firecracker-microvm/firecracker/docs/jailer.md

 - If `--daemonize` is specified, call `setsid()` and redirect `STDIN`, `STDOUT`, and `STDERR` to `/dev/null`.
 - Drop privileges via setting the provided `uid` and `gid`.
-- Exec into `<exec_file_name> --jailed`.
+- Exec into `<exec_file_name> --jailed --id <id>`.
 The `--jailed` command line argument to the target binary is then interpreted by Firecracker, that realizes it’s running inside a jail, and continues the execution accordingly.

 ## Example Run and Notes